sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 the maven command line.

 The two S3Guard scale tests are `ITestDynamoDBMetadataStoreScale` and `ITestLocalMetadataStoreScale`.

+To run these tests, your DynamoDB table needs to be of limited capacity;
+the values in `ITestDynamoDBMetadataStoreScale` currently require a read capacity of 10 or less. a write capacity of 15 or more.

-To run the DynamoDB test, you will need to define your table name and region in your test configuration.
-For example, the following settings allow us to run `ITestDynamoDBMetadataStoreScale` with artificially low read and write capacity provisioned, so we can judge the effects of being throttled by the DynamoDB service:
+The following settings allow us to run `ITestDynamoDBMetadataStoreScale` with artificially low read and write capacity provisioned, so we can judge the effects of being throttled by the DynamoDB service: